vankesteren/ema_simulations/README.md

-# ema_simulations
-Simulations for the manuscript Exploratory Mediation Analysis with Multiple Potential Mediators
+# Simulations for the manuscript _Exploratory Mediation Analysis with Multiple Potential Mediators_